This commentary was published May 16, 2010, in The Chronicle of Higher Education (registration required)

 Many academic scientists might consider themselves expert explainers because a significant part of their job entails explaining research to undergraduates in their teaching.
 But even the most skillful scientist-teachers aren’t necessarily skilled science explainers.
 Speaking to “captive” student audiences is very different from communicating with any other lay audience, who often must be actively persuaded to be interested in a scientific topic.

 Unfortunately, most science and engineering educators don’t even realize they need improvement.
 They don’t appreciate the potential benefits of communication training, so such training remains extremely rare on most college campuses.
 The result is that their students, too, graduate without knowing how to give a compelling public talk, write an interesting popular article, or create an engaging Web site.
-That puts them at a disadvantage in the job market because employers rank communication skills first in qualities they look for in an employee, according to Job Outlook 2010, the survey of employer organizations by the National Association of Colleges and Employers.
+That puts them at a disadvantage in the job market because employers rank communication skills high in qualities they look for in an employee, according to Job Outlook 2015, the survey of employer organizations by the National Association of Colleges and Employers.

 Science would not have such a cultural deficit if scientists and those who educate them took a broader view of the value of communications than just immediate career advancement.
 They need to appreciate that their lack of skill and interest in lay-level communications limits their ability to reach audiences crucial to the success of their own research and their field.
 Such audiences include nonscientist administrators, potential collaborators in other disciplines, legislators, and donors.
 But even scientists’ communications with their own colleagues are less effective than they should be.
 By using the same skills that grab the attention of the local civic club or readers of a popular magazine, scientists could easily improve their seminars and papers.